typelevel/Laika/docs/src/04-customizing-laika/06-overriding-renderers.md

 know how to delegate to the relevant renderers for child elements.

-### TextFormatter
+### Formatter

-This is the base API supported by both the `XSL-FO` and `HTML` renderer, both of them adding several methods with rendering logic specific to that format.
+This is the base API supported by all internal renderers.

 * `newLine` renders a newline character followed by whitespace for the current level of indentation.